-The cable NorDig IRD shall be able to operate flawless in a CATV network specified in accordance to EN 60728 and EN 50083-9 [5].
+The cable NorDig IRD is required to be able to operate flawless in a CATV network specified in accordance to EN 60728 and EN 50083-9 [5].

 The NordDig Broadcaster transmitting over cable should ensure the transport streams are QAM modulated and upconverted from baseband level to RF.